Conferences, Workshops and Seminars

 During the first week of each academic year, this annual series of lectures and hands-on workshops will be presented by core faculty and senior residents with the intent of “teaching the basics” to incoming PGY2 residents.
 Specific mini-symposia include the following: Superficial Anatomy Review; Intro to Dermatopathology (terminology and basic structure of the skin); How to Do a Total Body Skin Exam; Biopsy Practical; Management of Actinic Keratoses and Non-Melanoma Skin Cancer; Nevi and Melanoma; Intro to Cutaneous Surgery; Most Commonly Seen Dermatoses (clinical slides with focus on terminology and morphology), and Professional Expectations.

 During the first month of each academic year, this hands-on workshop will be presented by core faculty surgeons (from Dermatology and Plastic and Reconstructive Surgery).
-The topics covered will include techniques of wound care, bandaging, biopsy, excisional surgery, nail surgery, principles of flaps and grafts, suture materials, anesthetic agents, post-op complications, and several hands-on labs using pig’s feet to introduce proper surgical techniques.
+The topics covered will include techniques of wound care, bandaging, biopsy, excisional surgery, nail surgery, principles of flaps and grafts, suture materials, anesthetic agents, post-op complications, and several hands-on labs using 3D-printed “virtual skin” and pig’s feet to introduce proper surgical techniques.

 This annual basic science-focused seminar details how lasers and other electromagnetic devices work and interact clinically with human skin.
 This workshop seeks to introduce residents to the “inner workings” of various lasers and allows them to understand the effects that changing various parameters will have on clinical outcomes.
 Clinical endpoints are also discussed for specific lesions and specific devices.